Kitware/SMTK/doc/release/notes/attributeDisplayHint.rst

 Old files (XML version 4 or JSON version) will always mark this property to preserve existing behavior.
 New files must enable the hint explicitly.

+If you used `smtk::attribute::Resource::isPrivate()` or `smtk::attribute::Resource::setIsPrivate()` in your code, you should reverse the sense of values obtained-from/passed-to these methods.
+It now returns true when a resource is private (i.e., should not be shown) and false when a resource is public.

 User-facing changes
 ~~~~~~~~~~~~~~~~~~~